 The demo shows the recording of the steps needed for issue identification:

-While in some scenarios stale and phantom sessions cannot be avoided.
-We need to ensure that there is no stale/phantom sessions are created in the environment due to some of the best practices not being implemented.
+While in some scenarios stale and phantom sessions cannot be avoided, we need to ensure that best practices are implemented so that no stale/phantom sessions are created in the environment.

-Analyze a DART bundle taken from the endpoint reproducing the problem.
+Analyze a DART bundle taken from the endpoint that reproduces the problem.

 To achieve this, the DART bundle utility needs to start as an Administrator and perform log clean up.

-After the DART bundle has been collected we need to unarchived it and focus on the file AnyConnect_ISEPosture.txt located in the folder Cisco AnyConnect ISE Posture Module.
+After the DART bundle has been collected, un-archive it and focus on the file AnyConnect_ISEPosture.txt located in the folder Cisco AnyConnect ISE Posture Module.
 This file contains all discovery-related events.

-1. Start troubleshooting from identifying all moments of discovery restart.
+1. Start troubleshooting and identify all moments of discovery restart.
 Keywords to search are Restarting Discovery or HTTP Discovery.
 Here, navigate to the line with discovery restart that happened at the problematic moment:

-2. A couple of lines after discovery restart you should see a line which contains - Probing no MNT stage targets.
+2. Several lines after discovery restart, there is a line which contains - Probing no MNT stage targets.
 This is an indicator of Stage 1 discovery start:

-3.Follow the log files to see a result for every single probe.
-As it has been said already in case of the issue caused by stale/phantom session all redirect based probes have to fail.
-Below is an example of how the failed probe looks like:
+3.Read the log files to see a result for every single probe.
+This is an example of how the failed probe looks:

 PSN gets a request from the ISE posture agent.
-You can see that this is a request from AnyConnect because of the User-Agent value:
+This is a request from AnyConnect because of the User-Agent value:

 cisco.cpm.client.posture.PostureStatusServlet -::- Got http request from 192.168.255.228 user agent is: Mozilla/4.0 (compatible; WINDOWS; 1.2.1.6.1.48; AnyConnect Posture Agent v.4.6.03049)